eaborden/react_emp_dir/README.md

 # React - Employee Directory

 Application using React framework.
 Properly break up the user interface into components.
+Use the Random User API to generate conten for the application.

 ## GitHub Repository